 - 16.4.1.
 Any natural disaster in Australia that affects awardees should be considered a critical incident. - 16.4.2.
 If a natural disaster affects, or is predicted to affect, any campus that is hosting awardees the following responsibilities apply. - 16.4.3.
-All affected awardees must make contact with their Student Contact Officer as soon as possible.

-- i. consider the wellbeing of awardees and any accompanying family members as paramount.
-This includes ensuring affected individuals: - o have safe and secure accommodation - have access to information regarding emergency relief funding where appropriate/available - o have access to counselling services - o are able to return to their studies with minimum disruption.
+All affected awardees must contact their Student Contact Officer as soon as possible. - 16.4.4. {I} Institutions must: - consider the wellbeing of awardees and any accompanying family members as paramount.
+This includes ensuring affected individuals: - have safe and secure accommodation; - have access to information regarding emergency relief funding where appropriate/available; - have access to counselling services; and - are able to return to their studies with minimum disruption.

-- ii. notify the Australia Awards Delivery Section immediately when it becomes aware of a natural disaster - iii. prepare a group critical incident report to DFAT noting: - o the number of affected awardees - o the status (e.g. health, wellbeing and location) of all awardees - o the anticipated disruption to the academic year - if there is prior warning of a natural disaster, what steps are being taken to ensure the welfare of affected awardees - if at all possible, the report template included at Appendix B should be used. - iv. continue to monitor the situation, keep up-to-date records of the natural disaster and its implications for awardees - v. report regularly to the Australia Awards Delivery Section - 16.4.5.
-If there is prior warning of a natural disaster, notification should be by phone and email and should follow the standard procedure for notification of any critical incident as outlined in Section 15.3 of this document. - 16.4.6.
-If there is no prior warning and the natural disaster affects electricity or telecommunications infrastructure, DFAT will accept non-standard notification.
-However, DFAT does expect all affected institutions to make contact with the Australia Awards Delivery Section as soon as possible.
+- ii. notify the Global Education and Scholarships Section immediately when it becomes aware of a natural disaster; - iii. prepare a group critical incident report to DFAT noting: - the number of affected awardees; - the status (e.g. health, wellbeing and location) of all awardees; - the anticipated disruption to the academic year; - if there is prior warning of a natural disaster, what steps are being taken to ensure the welfare of affected awardees; and - if at all possible, the report template included at Appendix B should be used. - iv. continue to monitor the situation, keep up-to-date records of the natural disaster and its implications for awardees; and - v. report regularly to the Global Education and Scholarships Section - 16.4.5. {I} If there is prior warning of a natural disaster, notification should be by phone and email and should follow the standard procedure for notification of any critical incident as outlined in Section 15.3 of this document. - 16.4.6. {I} If there is no prior warning and the natural disaster affects electricity or telecommunications infrastructure, DFAT will accept non-standard notification.
+However, DFAT does expect all affected institutions to contact the Global Education and Scholarships Section as soon as possible.